jrbeverly/cue-for-schema-gen/README.md

-# cue-for-schema-gen
+# Cuelang with SchemaGen

-Experimenting with generating code from Cuelang definitions
+Experimenting with schema generating from cuelang